The Vatsala Durga Temple is located Bhaktapur Durbar Square.

 Sadly the temple was completely destroyed in the April 25th earthquake in Nepal.
-It is on a priority list to be restored with work due to begin in 2016.
-Currently several smaller monuments have been rebuilt near it.
+It is currently being restored (2017).
+Several smaller monuments have been rebuilt near it.

 Did you know?

 There is a second smaller bell on the temple's plinth which is known as 'the barking bell'.
 It was placed there by King Bhupatindra Malla in 1721 to counteract a dream he had.
 It is said that dogs bark and whine if the bell is rung.

 In 2017 reconstruction work began on the iconic stone temple.
 Work is estimated to take up to three years to be complete.

 All the masonry work is being done via traditional building methods.
 Currently there is a donation list for those wishing to donate directly to the reconstruction of this time.
 All funds donated are transparent and receipts are given.